j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 ## Plug-ins
 * Chromium and Firefox are both trying to deprecate the old insecure and buggy NPAPI plugin system.
 Chromium uses its own PPAPI system for Flash
 * Firefox uses a secure Javascript-based library for reading PDFs
-* Firefox is developing a secure Javascript-based replacement for Flash called Shumway, but's dropped since Flash is known to be dying
+* Firefox is developing a secure Javascript-based replacement for Flash called Shumway, but it's dropped since Flash is known to be dying

 ## Data privacy with default settings
 * Firefox uses Yahoo as its default search engine in North America, and other search engines in other regions
-* Chromium uses Google as its default search engine
+* Chromium uses 'Google' as its default search engine
 * Firefox Sync can be hosted on your own server, and uses a zero-knowledge architecture.
-Chrome Sync only syncs to Google servers (encrypted).
+Chrome Sync only syncs to Google servers but's encrypted.
-* Both support private sessions where there is no history saved (private modes)
+* Both support private sessions where there is no history saved (private/incognito modes)

 ## Data privacy after user configuration
 * Both Firefox's and Chromium's extensions may send private/usage data to somewhere (with prior warning)